dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 For any given network asset, the capabilities list MAY include all potential capabilities advertised by the vendor, and MUST include those for which the network operator holds a valid entitlement—whether active or not.

 This document does not define a complete theory of capabilities or their internal relationships; such work may be addressed elsewhere.
-Instead, the model provides a flexible framework through the use of identity-based capability classes.
-For simple use cases, capabilities are described using an identifier and a textual description, allowing implementations to present them as a basic list.
-For more complex scenarios, the `capability-class` identity can be derived to reference external models that provide comprehensive capability definitions.
+Instead, the model provides a flexible framework through the use of identity-based capability classes:

+- **Basic capability class**: The module defines `basic-capability-description` as a simple capability class where capabilities are described using only an identifier and a textual description.
+This allows implementations to present capabilities as a straightforward list without requiring external model dependencies.

+- **Extended capability classes**: For scenarios requiring structured capability definitions, implementations derive new identities from `capability-class` to reference external models.
+The entitlement inventory module intentionally does not define domain-specific capability classes (such as routing, switching, or bandwidth).
+Instead, extensions create new capability classes that point to separate YANG modules or data models where capabilities are formally defined with their own structure, constraints, and semantics.

+This separation ensures that capability definitions can evolve independently of the entitlement inventory model, and that implementations can adopt capability models appropriate to their domain without modifications to this base module.

 The granularity at which capabilities are defined is at the discretion of the vendor.
 A vendor MAY choose to advertise capabilities at a high level of abstraction, such as "Advanced Services," and consumers of this information should refer to vendor documentation to understand what specific functions are included.
 Alternatively, an implementation MAY enumerate capabilities at a finer granularity, listing individual protocols or features such as MPLS, BGP, or QoS.
 The model accommodates both approaches.